Monument to the Conquerors of Space: History

 preparatory work and open the Memorial Museum of Cosmonautics.
-The museum reopened on April 12, 2009 after three years of renovations.
+The museum reopened on April 12, 2009, after three years of renovations.

 Design and sculpture

 The main part of the monument is a giant obelisk topped by a rocket and resembling in shape the exhaust plume of the rocket.
 It is 107 meters (350 feet) tall and, on Korolyov's suggestion, covered with titanium cladding.
 A statue of Konstantin Tsiolkovsky, the precursor of astronautics, is located in front of the obelisk.

-A poem in Russian on the front of the stone base of the monument base says: